agoldenduck/millisblog/content/blog/2018-11-slow-white-rain.md

 “I know that,” I snap, disappointed.
 “I wasn’t saying it was snowing.”

 This isn’t, strictly speaking, true.
-For a moment, I’d been filled with hope.
+For a moment I’d been filled with hope.
 But I realise, logically, that it’s impossible.

 “I guess it could be hail,” Alex concedes.